Analog fast Fourier transforms for scalable and efficient signal processing: The analog fast Fourier transform

 \section{The analog fast Fourier transform}

 Analog in-memory computing systems and digital processors are governed by fundamentally different scaling laws for their energy consumption.
 The energy associated with digital processing generally scales with the number of arithmetic operations such as multiplies and adds.
-Analog IMC systems follow a different scaling law, due to an essential characteristic of these architectures: though the matrix computations inside the memory array are extremely efficient, almost all the energy is consumed by peripheral circuits, particularly those involved in sensing and converting analog summed currents to digital outputs of 8-bit or higher resolution \cite{HERMES2022,wan2022compute,xiao2020analog,Yu2021,Aguirre2024}.
-Therefore, the total required number of conversions by the analog-to-digital converter (ADC) is a useful measure that is expected to scale together with the total energy consumption, independent of the specific memory technology or circuit implementation.
+Analog IMC systems follow a different scaling law, due to an essential characteristic of these architectures: though the matrix computations inside the memory array are extremely efficient, almost all the energy is consumed by peripheral circuits, particularly those involved in sensing and converting analog summed currents to digital outputs with 8-bit or similar resolution \cite{HERMES2022,wan2022compute,xiao2020analog,Yu2021,Aguirre2024}.
+Therefore, the total number of conversions by the analog-to-digital converter (ADC) is a useful measure that generally scales together with the total energy consumption, independent of the specific memory technology or circuit implementation.

 Beyond its importance for signal processing, the discrete Fourier transform epitomizes the different ways that the two hardware paradigms can scale.
-The DFT converts a one-dimensional signal $\mathbf{x}$ with length $N$ to its frequency spectrum $\mathbf{X}$:
+The DFT converts a signal $\mathbf{x}$ with length $N$ to its frequency spectrum $\mathbf{X}$: